Combined Learning of Linear Parameter-Varying Models and Robust Control Invariant Sets: Regularized system identification algorithm

-While the regularization proposed in~\eqref{eq:lasso_2} can help fixing some parameters to constant values and the subsequent result in Proposition~\ref{prop:model_reduction} can lump these constant values together, it might still be desirable to reduce the number of scheduling variables further to reduce controller complexity~\cite{Kwiatkowski2008}.
-While this problem has been extensively studied in the literature (c.f.~\cite{olucha2024} for a comprehensive review), the subsequent reduced-order parameter functions in our setting might lose their simplex structure (except in the case of~\cite{Koelewijn2020}, by parameterizing their encoder with a softmax final layer).
-Hence, in this section, we develop a procedure to reduce the parameter order with the following goals: $i$) retain the structure of the identified parameter functions and RCI set as much as possible, and explicitly aim to minimize the loss in prediction accuracy; $ii$) develop a simple procedure based around a convex problem.
+The regularization in \eqref{eq:np_id_problem} along with Proposition \ref{prop:model_reduction} present an approach to identify an equivalent qLPV model with scheduling variable order $\tilde{n}_p\leq n_p$.
+In some cases however, it might be desirable to reduce the order further.
+While this problem has been extensively studied in the literature (c.f.~\cite{olucha2024,Koelewijn2020} for a comprehensive review), the subsequent reduced-order functions might lose their simplex structure.
+Hence, we will now develop a procedure to reduce the order further by solving simple convex quadratic programs (QPs).

-The problem we develop in the sequel modifies the system matrices, and the biases of the last layers of the FNNs $\mathcal{N}(x,u;\theta_i)$ such that one-step prediction error over the training dataset $\mathcal{D}$ is minimized.
-Furthermore, we ensure that there exists some RCI set $X(q)$ for the modified system matrices.
-To synthesize this problem, we use the optimal state sequence $(x^{\mathrm{Q}}_0,\cdots,x^{\mathrm{Q}}_N)$ at the solution of~\eqref{eq:SysID_qLPV}.
-Let and introduce the notation $\mathbf{f}_{{n_p}t}=1$ and $b_{L{n_p}}=0$, such that from~\eqref{eq:ss-p}, we have